vishalnite/solana-bootcamp-final-project/README.md

 # Restaurant Review DApp - README

 Welcome to the **Restaurant Review DApp** project repository!
-This decentralized application (DApp) leverages uses Solana blockchain technology.
+This decentralized application (DApp) leverages the use of Solana blockchain technology.
 The users can add and update review of the restaurant.

 ## Table of Contents